aerogear/aerogear.org/docs/guides/aerogear-controller/error.markdown

 ---
 ## Error handling
 Error handling in AeroGear Controller is done by configuring special routes for errors.
-Error routes do not have a ```from``` path as they merly catch exceptions which is how they are invoked.
+Error routes do not have a ```from``` path as they merely catch exceptions which is how they are invoked.
 This is opposed to _normal_ routes which are invoked by incoming HTTP requests.

 ### Configuring Error views